 Lead/Lag parameters are only displayed when System Configuration has been set for constant pressure.
-The parameter SYSTEM CONFIG is in the Interface Parameters sub-menu.
-See Table 16 and Section 6.5, System Configuration, for details.
-More information on Lead/Lag can also be found in Section 7.5, Lead/Lag Pump Control.
+More information on Lead/Lag can also be found in Section 6.5, Lead/Lag Pump Control.

-Table 18 - Lead/Lag Parameters
+Table 14 - Lead/Lag Parameters

-DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE NUMBER LAG PUMPS Sets the number of auxiliary pumps that are connected to the relays on the control board.
-The relays will be called for in order, starting with Relay 1.
-0/0/2 STAGE PUMP DELAY In seconds.
+DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE Number Lag Pumps Number of auxiliary pumps connected to the relays on the control board.
+Relays are called in order, starting with Relay 1.
+0/0/2 Stage Pump Delay In seconds.
 Delay before the system will call for a pump to be staged in.
-4/0/3600 DESTAGE PUMP DELAY In seconds.
+4/0/3600 De-stage Pump Delay In seconds.
 Delay before the system will de-stage a pump when pressure is maintained at MIN FREQUENCY of the primary pump.
-4/0/3600 STAGE FREQUENCY REDUCTION1 In Hz.
-Reduces frequency of primary pump for the duration of Lag #1: 5/0/120 STAGE FREQUENCY REDUCTION2 the STAGE TIME when the specified pump is staged in.
-Lag #2: 5/0/120 STAGE TIME In seconds.
-This is the interval for which the system will reduce its frequency by STAGE FREQ REDUCTION 4/0/3600 DESTAGE FREQ BOOST1 In Hz.
-Increases frequency of primary pump for the duration of Lag #1: 5/0/200 DESTAGE FREQ BOOST2 the DESTAGE TIME when the specified pump is de-staged.
-Lag #2: 5/0/200 DESTAGE TIME In Seconds.
-This is the interval for which the system will increase its frequency by DESTAGE FREQ BOOST 4/0/3600 STAGE psi LAG In psi.
-Allows the system to fall below the control psi by this amount before the system starts counting STAGE TIME .
+4/0/3600 Stage Frequency Reduction1 In Hz.
+Reduces frequency of primary pump for the duration of the STAGE TIME when the specified pump is staged in.
+Lag #1: 5/0/120 Stage Frequency Reduction2 Lag #2: 5/0/120 Stage Time In seconds.
+This is the interval for which the system will reduce its frequency by STAGE FREQ REDUCTION 4/0/3600 De-stage Freq Boost1 In Hz.
+Increases frequency of primary pump for the duration of the DESTAGE TIME when the specified pump is de-staged.
+Lag #1: 5/0/200 De-stage Freq Boost2 Lag #2: 5/0/200 De-stage Time In Seconds.
+This is the interval for which the system will increase its frequency by DESTAGE FREQ BOOST 4/0/3600 Stage psi Lag In psi.
+Allows the system to fall below the control psi by this amount before the system starts counting STAGE TIME.
 Assumes max Hz.
-5/0/200 DESTAGE psi LAG In psi.
-Allows the system to exceed the control psi by this amount before the system starts counting DESTAGE TIME .
+5/0/200 De-stage psi Lag In psi.
+Allows the system to exceed the control psi by this amount before the system starts counting DESTAGE TIME.
 Assumes min Hz.
-3/0/200 DESTAGE MIN FREQUENCY In Hz.
+3/0/200 De-stage Min Frequency In Hz.
 MIN FREQUENCY of primary pump plus this amount to de-stage.
 5/0/120